hyperledger/identus-cloud-agent/docs/guides/deploying-node.md

 * `NODE_PSQL_PASSWORD` - password

-To summarize, the Node gRPC server has three dependencies: Node DB, Cardano wallet, and DB-sync.
-You need to run these three services before starting the node.
+The Node gRPC server has three dependencies: Node DB, Cardano wallet, and DB-sync.
+You need to run these three services before starting the Node.

 Node DB is a simple PostgreSQL database.